EnigmaDragons/ProjectNeon/patchnotes/latest.md

 - New Enemy: Void Blade
 - New Enemy: Torturer
 - New Enemy: Mage Duelist
+- Card Shop Design: A brand new look with Nikita at the shop has things to say every time you shop

 Balance Changes:
 - Draft Mode: Create Plain Anton Third Phase Fight with no cutscene bits